UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 Mode parameter can be set only to `'ADI'`, `'SDI'` and `'ADI+SDI'`.`aligned_center` is the position were the klip reduction will center the reduced image.
-The code will raise an error if it is not set to the position to which you set the star of your model (see previous section).
+The code will raise an error if it is not set to the position to which you set the star of your model.

 DiskFM for MCMC or Chi-Square
 --------------------------
-For an MCMC or Chi-Square you can create the basis vectors and then save them so that they do not need to be recomputed every time.
-If you would like to forward model multiple models on a dataset, then you will need to signal it during the initialization of the `DiskFM` object, then apply `fm.klip_dataset` to measure and save the forward model basis and parameters:
+For an MCMC or Chi-Square you can create the KL basis and then save them to forward model multiple models on a dataset without recomputing them every time.
+If you would like save the KL basis then you will need to signal it during the initialization of the `DiskFM` object, then apply `fm.klip_dataset` to measure and ave the forward model KL basis and parameters:

 .. code-block:: python